Goals vs. Objectives: What They Are & How to Use Them

 Here, Charlie’s goal is increasing revenue while his objective would be to increase customers by 20%!

-Here are the key differences between goals and objectives to help you instantly identify them:
+Here are some of these major differences between goals and objectives broken down:

 Goals are comparatively more general statements, so their scope can be broad.

-And in some instances, they don’t even have to be limited to a team or project – broad goals can even be followed by the entire organization!
+And in some instances, they don’t even have to be limited to a team or project – broad, outcome-oriented goals can even be followed by the entire organization!

 If the final goal is just to earn more money, all the members of ‘The Gang’ can align their efforts to accomplish this goal.